-Since launch in 2014, over 3000 multinational companies, large corporates and high-growth startups have engaged Lexoo lawyers including UBS Asset Management, Travelodge, eBay, Ascential PLC, VICE Media, Ocado, Monzo, Just Eat, Babylon Health, Secret Escapes, World Remite and ASOS.
+Since launch in 2014, over 3000 multinational companies, large corporates and high-growth startups have engaged Lexoo lawyers including UBS Asset Management, Travelodge, eBay, Ascential PLC, VICE Media, Ocado, Monzo, Babylon Health, Secret Escapes, World Remite and ASOS.
 Lexoo is also on the legal panel of numerous FTSE 250 firms.
 Lexoo clients save at least 50% on legal fees but in some cases the savings can be considerably higher.

 “We’re seeing a new generation of in-house lawyers challenging established practices of big firms and looking for alternatives.
 Indeed there is a growing realisation that smaller specialist firms are not only more cost effective but also provide superior service.
 Meanwhile, larger corporates are increasingly hiring legal operations managers to review procurement practices and bring down legal costs.
 All of this is extremely encouraging for Lexoo,” continues Daniel van Binsbergen, co-founder and CEO at Lexoo.

 “Lexoo is a great way to source and engage quality lawyers, worldwide.
 We have used Lexoo for a variety of work, from getting quotes for one-off pieces of advice to helping us take on larger projects, enabling our team to achieve what we want to achieve”, explains Katherine Chandler, COO and General Counsel EMEA at VICE Media.